CAG-Contactor/racing-management-system/cag-rms-client/README.md

 - src/index.html: main page
 - src/app: the actual application code (js, html)
 - src/assets: images, fonts
-- src/less: as the name implies...
+- src/less: as the name implies... base.less is the application specific styles
 - src/common: some basic stuff, not part of the application

 #### Application structure
-The following main modules exists
+The following application modules exists

 - src/app/common: common stuff in the Application
   - clientApi.service: Service for accessing back-end